Eskdale, the Lake District

 In the main house there’s a bar, a games room and plenty of space to chill out.
 We hope you’ll spend your down time talking to the people you're here with – but if this gets too much you can access wifi from the main house.
 Phone signal isn't always great, but there are plenty of landlines - just ask if you need to make a call.

-Eskdale Green is the nearest village, it's rural but has a small village store with a cash machine.
+Eskdale Green is the nearest village, it's rural but has a small village store where you can get cash back if you need it.

 It’s a cliché – but you’ll get out of Outward Bound what you put in.
 During your programme you’ll work in a small group and will have an instructor with you all the way.